 How Lois discovers the truth requires some guile on her part (though in the theatrical cut it’s more of an accident).
 They finally make love in Superman II, which is shunted to off-screen (the sexual act is, in many ways, the end of the whole Superman paradigm: it is the moment beyond losing his powers that he may become truly human).
 Puzo had no obligation to mortalize these figures, to draw human shapes with the Coke logos, and by doing so he predicts the best in the genre (Sam Raimi’s bountifully humanizing Spider-Man 2 could not exist without it, and in it we finally get to see what a superhero would do with a day as a human).
 There’s just something hurried in it.
 Superman and Lois have sex so quickly that I didn’t even remember it; meanwhile, the battle in the air over Times Square is a staged eternity.
 It’s beautiful but was there no more time for Clark?

 The matting required is astounding.
 Yes, it occasionally shows its age.
 And it occasionally doesn’t: O’Halloran gets thrown through a building at one point and the body slides up through rubble on a cable, seamlessly through window, roof, window, and out the other side.
 These characters throw trucks and buildings at each other and they still find time for storytelling despite the superhuman effort backstage to realize it.
 Trucks are flying, and spires, and rubble.
 And Superman becomes notably exhausted cleaning up these tiny disasters, saving us on the ground as we editorialize it for him (“Superman Does it Again!”).
-Contrast this to the final battle in Man of Steel, between the exact same characters in a similar setting.
-The missing element is Superman’s cognizance.
-He cares (he’s supposed to).
-This is both his great strength as a hero and his great weakness as a god.
-I think without Donner/Puzo we’d be left with nothing but Zods.
+The shining element is Superman’s cognizance.
+Donner thinks he really cares (or maybe, he just wants you to know it).
+None of Superman's feats of strength compare to Donner/Puzo's feat testifying to his compassion: I often think that without them, our superhero movies would be left with nothing but Zods.

 Gene Hackman returns as Lex Luthor, still touting his greatness in striped suits and pocket hankies like a slurry of a used car salesman and Richard Nixon.
 His role is even better this time, as the representative of humanity’s greatest sleaze, trying to ride out Superman’s death in order to squeeze his way into (what else?) beach-front real estate.
 He betrays humanity because, unlike Superman, he’s never felt like a part of it.
 Hackman injects the Donner films with classy badness and fills the frame with chatter (he says everything with the tone of a pros and cons list that you’ll never benefit from).
 But while Puzo could see the human beneath the cape, this Luthor could easily retire back to the 50s television show he came from, and continue failing to rob banks with a wagging fist.
 We still haven’t discovered any humanity, if any, in Lex Luthor (not in the films, anyway: I recommend Mark Waid’s Superman: Birthright and Mark Millar’s Superman: Red Son for the moral expansion that the films need, even if they don’t deserve it right now).

 Superman II is a toybox and The Richard Donner Cut is slightly more serious play.
 The ending, whichever you see, is a cop-out.
 Okay, but how could Superman do it differently?
 He is designed to have no conflict, and these early films figure out how to give him some.
 In the end, Superman uses his infinite powers to fix the world, sure, but it’s far more significant that he does so mostly to resurrect Clark, not because we need him, but because he does.
 To Superman, being Clark is a more strenuous task than turning a planet.
 It requires him to be real, and that’s something he needs.
 Yes, as the tagline went, after Superman I did believe a man can fly.
 The greater feat is attempted here, as well as it will ever be.
 You will believe a Superman can stop flying, if just for a moment.
-What would you do in that moment?
-You may think you’ll never find out, but you should know: you find it out every day.
+I don't think Superman II is the best superhero movie ever made.
+But I think all of the best ever made exist entirely in that moment.

 Image is a screenshot from the film.